defcon1dfw/defcon1dfw.github.io/_posts/2025-02-17-equipment-used-in-mitigation.md

 {% include figure-container.html figImgUrl="/assets/img/equipment/moist-meter.jpg" %}

-The aptly named [moisture meter](http://www.restorationindustry.org/restoration-blog/top-tips-moisture-meter-use-water-mitigation) is a device used to measure moisture levels in materials such as wood, drywall, and concrete.
+The aptly named [moisture meter](http://www.restorationindustry.org/restoration-blog/top-tips-moisture-meter-use-water-mitigation) is a device used to measure moisture levels in materials such as wood and drywall.

 Despite its small size, this tool is one of the most—if not _the_ most—important devices for water mitigation jobs.
 Without it, determining whether an area is fully dried or detecting hidden moisture within layered structures and behind walls becomes significantly more challenging.